javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter1.md

             - { element: chapter, number: 1, content: publishing-your-first-book.md }
             - { element: chapter, number: 2, content: publishing-your-second-book.md }

 The most important thing about the `contents` option is the order in which you define the contents.
 The published book will be always composed of those contents and in that order.
-Therefore, the following configuration will output a book with  the cover between the two chapters and the table of contents at the very end (completely crazy, but really easy to od with **easybook**):
+Therefore, the following configuration will output a book with  the cover between the two chapters and the table of contents at the very end (completely crazy, but really easy to do with **easybook**):

     book:
         ...